neftyIT/mcbot/README.md

+# IN TESTING STAGE I AM NOT RESPONSILBLE IF YOU CLONE THIS REPO BEFORE I COMPLETE IT

 # Minecraft Server with Discord Bot Management

 This repository contains a Minecraft server setup that is managed using a Discord bot written in Python.
 The bot allows server management through a variety of commands, and the server's metrics and logs are visualized using Grafana.